This year’s studentships will begin on November 27th in 2017, and applications will open early August 2017.

 As part of the application process you will be asked what subject areas you’re interested in for your internship, successful applicants will then have the opportunity to select an interesting project within their nominated areas of interest.
 We will have a project for almost any area of interest, and will work with successful candidates to ensure they have the best experience possible in the internship.
 You can also choose to give us project preferences in your application, but this is optional.

-Please ask that your two academic referees email a reference to firstname.lastname@example.org by August 26th.
+Please ask that your two academic referees complete the reference form by September 2nd, 2017.
 ICRAR will not chase late references and incomplete applications will not be considered.

-Successful students will be contacted by early September.
+Successful students will be contacted by late September.

 Evaluation and selection will be based on: